NickTomlin/quantum_phoenix_example/README.md

 # QuantumPhoenix

-An example integrating [quantum](https://github.com/c-rack/quantum-elixir) into a phoenix application
+An example integrating [quantum](https://github.com/c-rack/quantum-elixir) into a phoenix application.
+A companion to this [blog post](https://nick-tomlin.com/2018/02/26/cron-in-elixir-with-quantum/).

 To start: